GenesisFR/DS1TroubleshootingGuide/README.md

 Add `fullscreen = false` to the top of [\<config-file\>](#glossary) (or [\<config-file-LOA\>](#glossary) for LOA).

+> [!NOTE]
-Note: the frame rate will be locked to 75 fps, see [Frame rate locked to 75 fps in windowed mode](#frame-rate-locked-to-75-fps-in-windowed-mode) to fix it.
+The frame rate will be locked to 75 fps, see [Frame rate locked to 75 fps in windowed mode](#frame-rate-locked-to-75-fps-in-windowed-mode) to fix it.

 ## Play Yesterhaven map in SP